 Although Daniels is bold in her ideas and the actors do a commendable job, Between Us does struggle to truly captivate.
 The therapeutic setting only distances the audience from the characters’ experiences, and despite delivery of occasionally good thigh-slappers, Julia’s monologues feel a little weighty.
 The play is more successful in the few fleeting scenes between Julia and her adoptive daughter (also played by Rich), allowing us to empathise with the relationship between the characters and their predicament.

 Nonetheless, Daniels manages to pack many issues into little more than an hour, and it certainly feels as though she has a lot to say.
 The experience does lack some emotional depth and you are left wanting more, but what Daniels achieves in a short time is stimulating, beautifully acted and thoroughly thought-provoking.

-Between Us is on at the Arcola Theatre until 21st June 2014, for further information or to book visit here.
+Between Us is at the Arcola Theatre until 21st June 2014.
+For further information or to book visit the theatre’s website here.